 What is your favorite Synthetic, or human hair brand?

 - My fav heat defiant synthetic hair is a cross between Raquel Welch and Belle Tress.
 They are really close.
-Belle Tress wigs and topers are lightweight and not a lot f hair whereas Raquel Welch can be more on the medium to thick side.
-Raquel Welch colors are gorgeous though.
+Belle Tress wigs and toppers are lightweight and not a lot of hair and no permatease.
+Whereas Raquel Welch can be more on the medium to thick side.
+Raquel Welch’s hair colors and highlight colors are gorgeous.

 - My favorite synthetic hair brands are two European brands: Belle Madame and Ellen Wille.
 Their synthetic fiber is a fine denier and literally looks and feels like human hair.
 The color choices are gorgeous too.

 - My fav most durable synthetic fiber that can take a beating is the Noriko Milan topper.
 Great for the beach or bike riding!
 It is a large topper on the medium density side.
 It takes a beating and still looks great.

 I hope I have covered all of your first-time wearer’s questions.
 If not, do not hesitate to write to me in the comment box below or email me and I will be happy to answer your requests.

 Toppers & Wigs in this post:

 - Belle Tress Top Wave, color Honey Chai Latte